 - http://www.yourdomain.com/comments/feed

-Tip #2 – Creating RSS Feeds For Individual Posts
+Tip #2 – Creating Feeds For Individual Posts

-Being able to use an RSS feed for a single post can be useful.
-For example, you may want to add feeds from specific posts to RSS directories, or you may have created a valuable resource that other online users will want to syndicate.
+Being able to create an RSS feed for individual posts can be useful.
+For example, you may want to add feeds from specific items to RSS directories, or you may have created a valuable resource that other online users will want to syndicate.

-The formula for accessing an RSS feed for a single post is shown below:
+The formula for making an RSS feed for a single post item is shown below:

 (Single Post RSS Feed)

-Note: By default, if you only append “/feed” to the end of your post, WordPress will return the comments for your post, not actual content of the post itself.
+Note: By default, if you only add “/feed” to the end of the web address of your post, WordPress will return the comments left on that post, not actual content of the post itself.

 Tip #3 – Post Category RSS Feeds

-Some your site visitors may only want to subscribe to content from a specific category.
+Some your site visitors may only be interested in syndicating content from a specific category.
 They may not want to subscribe to all of your site’s content.

 (Copy the selected category link address …)

-The category RSS feed now only includes content posted for this category …
+The RSS feed will now only contain content assigned to that particular category …

 The WordPress Codex also provides different ways to create feeds not just for post categories, but also feeds for tags, authors, search, etc.